codefortulsa/oscn/README.md

 - events: returns a list of rows in the event table
 - attorneys: returns a list of strings found in the attorney table

+### oscn.find
+These functions use parse results to determine addition properties.
+- pleas: returns a list of docket minutes containing pleas

 ## Development Install